 Vice President and Process Improvement Manager

-The one of the largest diversified financial services institutions in the United States, with assets of more than $400 billion and operations including over 2,400 branches across 19 states.
+This Clarizen customer is one of the largest diversified financial services institutions in the United States, with assets of more than $400 billion and over 2,400 branches across 19 states.
 The firm is organized around local delivery of retail and business banking, including a full range of lending products, specialized services for corporations and government entities, and wealth and asset management.

 In 2018, the company launched a national expansion of retail banking services.
 While growing its customer base across new digital channels, the company is also developing several brick-and-mortar solution centers.
 To support this expanding scope of operations and digital transformation, yet still manage costs and risks, the company’s Enterprise Project Management Organization (EPMO) needed to restructure their processes and deploy a new Project & Portfolio Management (PPM) system

 The firm’s legacy PPM system was an on-premise solution that required significant administrative resources and did not provide the flexibility required to manage the growing number of diverse projects.
 In addition, the legacy PPM was not used enterprise-wide.
-The lack of a centralized and adaptable PPM made it difficult to support the collaboration and close teamwork required for optimal project execution.
+The lack of a centralized and adaptable PPM made it difficult to support the collaboration and close teamwork required for enabling their digital transformation.

 In early 2018, the firm’s EPMO selection committee set out to evaluate eight leading PPM solutions.
 The cloud-based Clarizen One PPM stood out from the group thanks to its adaptable structure, extensive collaboration tools, friendly user interface, lower cost of ownership, and superior customer support team.